 Sonos One review: Sound quality

 For its compact size, the Sonos One has excellent sound quality.
 Bass from the single mid-woofer is punchy and deep, while we've yet to find high notes not within reach of the tweeter.

 You can turn the One up to neighbor-angering levels without sound being distorted and it has the power to fill a room all on its own.
 There is a depth and clarity to the One's sound which immediately says 'quality', vocals have warmth and texture to them; we really couldn't find a music genre that caused the Sonos to struggle.

 Stereo sound can be produced when two Sonos Ones are paired, using the Sonos app.

 Sonos One review: Alexa

-Of course, the biggest reason to buy a Sonos One over any other other speaker at this price is Alexa.
+Of course, the biggest reason to buy a Sonos One over any other speaker at this price is Alexa.
 And this isn't just Alexa support, like with the Sonos Play:1 which can be controlled by talking to an Amazon Echo on the same network.
 The One has an Alexa all of its own - no Echo required.

 However, contrary to what you might think, the One's version of Alexa isn't quite the same as that used by Amazon's own Echo speakers.

 More annoyingly — especially given the One is first and foremost a music speaker — it cannot be added to an Amazon Multi-Room Music Group.
 We have an Echo Dot in our lounge and another in the office, each acting as their own group (called Lounge and Office).
 We can ask Alexa to play music in either group, or play music 'everywhere' to play out of both at once.